Environment

 Symptoms

-• no visible new leaves for many months
+• no visible new leaves emerging from the crown for many months at a stretch

-• trunk not visibly thickening over a long period
+• the trunk not visibly thickening over a long period, even when checked periodically

-• existing leaves healthy but no fresh growth from the crown
+• existing leaves staying healthy-looking but no fresh growth pushing from the crown

 Causes